mussiehaile/Quantity-Demanad-Forcasting-/README.md

 git clone [https://github.com/your-username/quantity-demand-forecasting.git](https://github.com/mussiehaile/Quantity-Demanad-Forcasting-.git)
 Navigate to the project directory:

-bash

-cd quantity-demand-forecasting
-Install the required dependencies using pip:

-Dataset
+### Dataset

-The dataset used for training and evaluation should be in a CSV format.
+The dataset used for training and evaluation should be in a .XLSX format.